dmlc/dgl/docs/source/api/python/dgl.dataloading.rst

 Data can be copied from the CPU to the GPU, or from the GPU to the CPU, while the GPU is being used for computation, using the :class:`AsyncTransferer`.
+For the transfer to be fully asynchronous, the context the :class:`AsyncTranserer` is created with must be a GPU context, and the input tensor must be in pinned memory.

 .. autoclass:: AsyncTransferer
     :members: __init__, async_copy